Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups

 \subsection{Decision theoretic framework}

 In the previous section, we defined a hierarchy of ranking statements (elementary, local, and global).
 Our goal is to identify global statements having high posterior probability while simultaneously including as many local statements as possible.
-To this end, we formulate this as an optimization problem within a decision theoretic framework as follows.
+To this end, we formulate this as an optimization problem within a decision theoretic framework.
 We use a reward function and assume that the space of actions corresponds to the set of all possible global statements, that is, each action is equivalent to a global statement.
-We can in principle define global statements by putting together any arbitrary combination of elementary and local statements without using a posterior distribution.
+We can in principle construct global statements by putting together any arbitrary combination of elementary and local statements without using a posterior distribution.
 Since the space of actions is finite, we should then compute the reward function for each of these statements and choose the one that maximises the reward.
 However, the space of actions is massive, and it turns out to be infeasible to evaluate the reward function for all actions.
 For computational efficiency, we discard in advance actions that have low posterior probability.
-This is why we consider global statements defined by means of the posterior distribution, that is, statements of the form $G_{\alpha,t, \gamma, q}$ with non-negligible posterior probability.
-We acknowledge that the use of the above mentioned strategy can be seen within a more approximated decision theoretic framework rather than a purely one.
+This is why we consider global statements constructed using the posterior distribution, that is, statements of the form $G_{\alpha,t, \gamma, q}$ with non-negligible posterior probability.
+We remark that since we only consider global statements constructed using the posterior distribution (in particular, using the data), our strategy is not strict decision theoretic approach, but rather an approximate one.